louzkk/Ghost-Optimizer/README.md

 # 🚨 Disclaimer
 Use this script at your own risk — I take no responsibility for any damage or data loss.
 Performance improvements may vary depending on your hardware and usage; check the [Guide](GUIDE.md) for more information.
-If you are unable to run the script or apply the optimizations, please visit the [Help](https://github.com/louzkk/Ghost-Optimizer/blob/main/GUIDEmd#troubleshooting--notes) page.
+If you are unable to run the script or apply the optimizations, please visit the [Help](https://github.com/louzkk/Ghost-Optimizer/blob/main/GUIDE.md#troubleshooting--notes) page.

 # 💬 Bug or Suggestion
-Send me a message on [Discord](https://github.com/louzkk) or [Open an Issue](https://github.com/louzkk/Ghost-Optimizer/issues).
+Send me a message on Discord (@louzkk) or [Open an Issue](https://github.com/louzkk/Ghost-Optimizer/issues).